TIMELINES FOR PRIVATE SPONSORSHIP:

 Here's a guide for the process by AURA, the SAH.
 You can also view the chart online.

-Month 23: A phone call to invite you to the embassy interview.
+FOR SOME PEOPLE: Month 26: A phone call to invite you to the embassy interview.

 Otherwise you may be called to the Canadian embassy for a conversation: and here's some tips on how to do a successful interview.

-As for the medical check, it's not that scary.
-In fact it's very hard to 'fail' it, even with some serious conditions.
+If you're scared of the medical, don't worry.
+It's very hard to 'fail' it, even with some serious conditions.
 The only risk is if you have a communicable disease, like tuberculosis.
 And some people have had their files delayed because they had scars of long-ago cases of tuberculosis on their lungs.
 It's ok to be HIV positive though.

-Once you're done your interview (or before your interview, if you're applying from Ghana, to list one random exception), your case is sent to a contracting firm to make sure there are no big, bad secrets hiding in your past.
+This happens behind the scenes, so there's nothing the sponsors or the refugees need to do.
+In fact, you won't even know it's happening.
+In the final months of your process, your case is sent to a company to make sure there are no big, bad secrets hiding in your past.
 Fighting in a war might be a deal breaker, especially if you didn't mention military service on your application.

 The security check phase is something of a mysterious black box, since it's outside the hands of the embassy or immigration - it's handled by private contractors - and can take any amount of time.
 Three months is normal.